AnyLogic

 • Discrete — Discrete space.
 The space is defined with a rectangular array of cells.
 Cells can be fully or partially occupied by the agents (at most one agent in one cell).
 AnyLogic support for this kind of space includes agent distribution over the cells, moving to a neighboring cell or jumping to arbitrary cell, finding out who are the agent’s neighbors, etc.

-• GIS — GIS space.
-GIS space type allows placing agents into geospatial environment defined with a GIS map.
+• When you add a GIS map onto the agent's graphical diagram, the space automatically switches to GIS.
+GIS space allows placing agents into geospatial environment defined with a GIS map.

-Layout type — [Enabled if Discrete or Continuous Space type is chosen] Defines the layout type (the way agents are initially located in the environment).
+Layout type — [Enabled if Discrete or Continuous Space type is chosen] Defines the layout type (the way agents are initially located in the space).

 AnyLogic supports the following standard continuous layouts: